arunasurya/bisqtransifex/translatordocumentation.md

 - Major announcements: Slack, Keybase, Transifex [team discussions](https://www.transifex.com/bisq/teams/69542/discussions/), [Bisq forum](https://bisq.community/t/internationalization/1700/12).

+- The Transifex team meets online once a month [monthly translator calls](https://www.youtube.com/playlist?list=PLFH5SztL5cYPPMIBM22SbqrJ01AXTeVY_).

 ## New Translators
 Anyone is welcome to become a translator by creating an account on [Transifex](https://www.transifex.com/bisq) and requesting permission to translate.
-Please note that although we welcome your contributions in a language of your choice, currently only translations for the core languages, i.e.,  those in the current release, are being compensated.
+Please note that although we welcome your contributions in a language of your choice, currently only translations for the core languages are being compensated.
 The list can change, depending on the demand among users in a specific language and feedback from other contributors.

 ## Team Structure
 Ideally, each language team has at **least two translators** who work closely with each other and contribute on a regular basis.
 While one translator can focus on translation, the other can perform reviews of these translations, and vice versa.
 You can find more guidelines on translations and reviews [here](translationguidelines.md).
 The project is coordinated by the [Transifex admins](transifexadmin.md) and active translators.

-## Translator Collaboration
-Monthly translator calls are currently being planned to bring all the interested translators together to share ideas, experiences and discuss various aspects of the project.
-These calls will be coordinated and moderated by one of the Transifex admins.

 ## Core Languages
 Certain languages are given priority which makes them core languages.
 This means that the desktop app and crucial information about the app is available in these languages.